Make Pre-K Online Learning Easier for Your Child with A Regular Morning Schedule

 4 – Set a dedicated learning space

-If at all possible, your child should have a space in the home which is solely for learning and study.
-This should be free of toys, games, and other distractions.
-A dedicated space will encourage them to focus on If possible, your child should have a space in the home which is solely for school and learning.
-This should be free of toys, games, and other distractions.
-A dedicated space will encourage them to focus on learning, and will reinforce when they are learning vs. when they are free to do what they want.
+If possible, your child should have a space in the home which is solely for school and learning This space, whether a whole room or just the corner of one, should be free of toys, games, and other distractions.
+A dedicated preschool at home space will encourage them to focus on their early childhood education, and will reinforce a difference between when they are learning vs. when they are free to do what they want.

 Loosen up a bit on weekends.
-Make sure your child knows that online school isn’t an everyday thing, and that the weekend is for relaxation.
-Allowing them to sleep in a little bit more, or choose an activity they would like to do for the day will not only be a treat, but will also differentiate between “home mode” and “school mode.”
+Make sure your child knows that preschool at home isn’t an every day thing, and that the weekend is for relaxation.
+Allowing them to sleep in a little bit more, or choose an activity they would like to do for the day, will not only be a treat, but will also help differentiate between “home mode” and “school mode.”

 Start Online Learning Today!